shoumodip/bs/docs/tutorial.md

 io.println("foobar"[3])

 // Output: Let's go!
 io.println('Let\'s go!')             // Single quotes can also be used

+// Check if substring exists in a string io.println("bar" in "foobar")        // Output: true io.println("something" in "foobar")  // Output: false

+// Check if substring doesn't exist in a string io.println("bar" !in "foobar")       // Output: false io.println("something" !in "foobar") // Output: true
 ```

 #### (`$`)